ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ## Check for requirements

 - Information regarding system requirements can be found on the [Requirements documentation page](../getting_started/requirements.md); notable changes include:
-    - PHP 7.1 or higher
+    - PHP 7.1 or higher, and recent version of [Composer](https://getcomposer.org/)
     - MariaDB 10.0+ or MySQL 5.7+ or PostgreSQL 10+
     - Browser from 2018 or newer for use with eZ Platform Admin UI
-- This page assumes you have composer installed on the machine and that it is a recent version.

 ## Upgrade steps